Tacacs-1101/Smart-Engineer-hackathon/README.md

 # Smart-Engineer-hackathon

 ## Introducton
 This online competition was organised by hackerearth.
 It contains a regression problem.
 There are four predictor variables which are all numeric and we have to predict the target variable.
+The dataset can be downloaded from the repository.

 ## Section
 1. Exploratory analysis.